 In 2008, under the First Industry Tourism Program with the Pennsylvania Department of Community and Economic Development, the PA Route Corridor updated its resource inventory and completed a Tourism Infrastructure Study and Business Opportunity Plan.
 These studies and plans define the needs along the Heritage Corridor and begin to implement elements of the Management Action Plan:

-A GIS database of the tourism related, recreational, and service based businesses that can be sorted by regions, counties, and categories.
+- Resource Inventory · A GIS database of the tourism-related, recreational, and service-based businesses that can be sorted by regions, counties, and categories.
 The inventory is available at the Planning office of every county along Route 6 or by contacting us.